-Notwithstanding the above, Continuing Sessionals once enrolled, whose teaching load falls below 7.5 units due to illness or injury may elect to continue enrolment through to the end of the Assignment Year and provide the University with payment of their own and the University's share for such period through either arrangement with Payroll to have such deducted from their pay (if applicable) or by provision of post-dated personal cheques.
-Sessional Lecturers who do not provide advance payment for such entire period will be considered to have opted out of all the relevant benefit plans.
+Sessional Lecturers' once enrolled, who do not hold an appointment during some or all of the Eligibility Period or whose teaching load falls below 7.5 units due to illness or injury may elect to continue enrolment through to the end of the Assignment Year and provide the University with payment of their own and the University's share for such period through either arrangement with Payroll to have such deducted from their pay, or final pay cheque from the preceding term (if applicable) or by provision of postdated personal cheques.
+Sessional Lecturers who choose not to enroll once eligible or who do not provide advance payment during the Summer Session or during a period of non-appointment will be considered to have opted out of all the relevant. benefit plans except the Pension Plan, and will not be eligible to participate during the two subsequent years (i.e. two full Eligibility Periods).